-- A copy of the proof of service of the notice of direct proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on April 2, 2012, indicating a monthly rent of \$1,100.00 due on the first day of the month; and - A copy of a 10 day notice to end tenancy for unpaid rent which was issued on April 2, 2012, with a stated effective date of April 12, 2012, for \$1,100.00 in unpaid rent.
+- A copy of the proof of service of the notice of direct proceeding for the tenant; - A copy of a residential tenancy agreement which was signed by the parties on January 15, 2013, indicating a monthly rent of \$840.00 due on the first day of the month; and

+A copy of a 10 day notice to end tenancy for unpaid rent which was issued on March 13, 2013, with a stated effective vacancy date of March 23, 2013, for \$840.00 in unpaid rent.

-Documentary evidence filed by the landlord indicates that the tenant had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by posting on the door on April 2, 2012.
-Section 90 of the Act deems the tenant was served three days later on April 5, 2012 which would correct the above-mentioned effective date to April 15, 2012.
+Documentary evidence filed by the landlord indicates that the tenant had failed to pay the rent owed and was served the 10 day notice to end tenancy for unpaid rent by posting to the tenant's door which was witnessed on March 13, 2013.
+Section 90 of the Act deems the tenant was served three days later on March 16, 2013 which would correct the above-mentioned effective vacancy date to March 26, 2013.